Skip to content

 Contentika's marketing director, Isreal Oyarinde, walked me through each letter of the framework:

-• Emotion: As you learned earlier, emotion goes a long way in differentiating your content from AI.
-"By incorporating emotional elements into our writing, such as humor, empathy, or even just a relatable tone, we create content that resonates with our audience on a deeper level."
+• Emotion: Emotion goes a long way in differentiating your content from AI.
+"By incorporating emotional elements into our writing, such as humor, empathy, or even just a relatable tone, we create content that resonates with our audience on a deeper level," Isreal says.

 • eXpertise: "While AI can generate content quickly and efficiently, it lacks the insights that come from years of experience in a particular field."
 So, Isreal adds expert insights, real-life examples, and other tidbits of knowledge backed up by human experience.